IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

     - The `src` and `dest` variables are not in agreement across the `AI-GENERATED CODE` and `SOLUTION CODE` tabs.
 This is an area for improvement.
 The natural language description wasn't precise about these details; therefore, this is an opportunity where more detailed and verbose instructions could better steer the recommendations WCA returns back with.

-    !!! warning ""
+        !!! note ""
             In general, **the more ambiguous the Task description, the greater the likelihood that WCA will misinterpret the author's intent** and suggest unwanted Ansible automation jobs.
 To help disambiguate our intention, Playbook authors should use more precise natural language terms and descriptions.

 ---